-Search continues for missing 5-year-old presumed dead in Dickson County
+TBI: Father ‘doesn’t want the public to know what he did to Joe Clyde’, won’t reveal son’s location

-DICKSON COUNTY, Tenn. — The search continued over the weekend for the five-year-old who police say was beaten to death by his father and then dumped in a rural area.
+The search continued over the weekend for the five-year-old who police say was beaten to death by his father and then dumped in a rural area.

 It’s been two months since little Joe Clyde Daniels was last seen alive in his Dickson County home, but crews didn’t give up the search over the weekend.
 At least 40 people and K-9 units covered a search area on foot while paragliders helped from above.